redpanda-data/connect/website/docs/guides/bloblang/methods.md

 BETA: This method is mostly stable but breaking changes could still be made outside of major version releases if a fundamental problem with it is found.

-Serializes a target value into a pretty-printed JSON byte array.
+Serializes a target value into a pretty-printed JSON byte array (with 4 space indentation by default).

 #### Parameters